fcusson/pihole-activity/README.md

 | --- | --- |
 | <img src="Images/CircuitBoard/Pi-Hole_LEDBarGraph-Front.png" alt="LED Bar Graph Module - Front" height="350"> | <img src="Images/CircuitBoard/Pi-Hole_LEDBarGraph-Back.png" alt="LED Bar Graph Module - Back" height="350"> |

+For the LED Bar Graph, make sure that you know which side is the positive.
+Remember that an LED is a diode and diode will only let current pass from the positive to the negative and not the other way around.
+I suggest you place all the complonent in the perfBoard without solder first to verify if you are confortable with the design.
+After you feel ready to start the soldering, go at it one piece at a time.
+Always start by securing the corners of parts that have more than two pins.

+Don't be affraid to bend the metal legs, they will help keep the parts in place when soldering.
+When your done soldering the parts, cut the excess from the metal legs of the parts.

+When you are ready to do the back tracing, make sure to reference where you are soldering as to not make mistake in the soldering lines you'll make.
+All the resistors should be connected on the same line connecting to one single right angle pin header.
+That will be were we connect the 3.3v rail.

+After that make sure to connect the resistor>LED and then LED>Pin Header in distinct line.
+Each LED should have its one unique line of solder directing the current to the pins header.

 #### Activity LED Module

 | Front | Back |
 | --- | --- |
 | <img src="Images/CircuitBoard/Pi-Hole_ActivityLED-front.png" alt="Activity LED Module - Front" height="250"> | <img src="Images/CircuitBoard/Pi-Hole_ActivityLED-Back.png" alt="Activity LED Module - Back" height="250"> |

+For this module, a slight modification is required to the straight pin header.
+On a flat surface, press the short pin side until it slip right up to the plastic part.
+This mod will let us mount the pin header under the perfBoard leting us connect fro the back instead of the front of the module.

+Making the module is very similar to the LED Bar Graph.
+Make sure the module makes sense to you and that you are confortable soldering the parts.
+This one might be more difficult as it is more compact.
+A helping hand comes in very handy.

 ## Installation